Tudor vs OMEGA

-When it comes to iconic Swiss watch brands, both the Tudor luxury watch brand and Omega luxury watch brand stand out as giants in the industry.
+When it comes to iconic Swiss watch brands, both Tudor watches and OMEGA watches stand out as giants in the industry.
 Though coming from very different backgrounds, the two manufacturers have some overlapping areas in the market that make comparing them interesting.
-This article will dive into the storied histories of Tudor vs Omega, explore their signature technical details and watch movements, unpack their reputation and prestige as brands, compare price points across a few key models, and summarize the strengths each watchmaker brings to the table.
+This article will dive into the storied histories of Tudor vs OMEGA, explore their signature technical details and watch movements, unpack their reputation and prestige as brands, compare price points across a few key models, and summarize the strengths each watchmaker brings to the table.

 Tudor vs Omega: Tudor Submariner 94110 Watch